 Q: How do I join?

-A: Contact the coaches or the booster club.
+A: Best option… come to study hall.
+We’ll take it from there.
+Or, contact the coaches or the booster club.
 Emailing us is easiest.
 Or come out the boathouse and see what practice is like.
 Here’s a more specific list of stuff to get done:

 - You’ll need a VHSL physical.